simioniandrea/Image-EXIF-Viewer/README.md

 ![Mockup](/mockup/mockup.png)

 ## Prerequisites
-The Image-EXIF Viewer requires:
+The software requires:

 * Python 2.7
 * Tkinter
 * Pillow(PIL fork)
 * PyExifTool

-## Load Image,Rotation,sliding
+## Implementation
+Image-EXIF Viewer was implemented using Python and pattern MVC.
+Tkinter was used for developing the GUI.